 That means with a tap on your phone or tablet you can have lights going on or off, or shifting in their colour and brightness.
 From those foundations you can go further, grouping lights together, setting them on a schedule, and even having them turn on as you enter the house.

 The Philips Hue smart lights can do all of this and more.
 The bulb and lamp selection is extensive, the lights are simple to set up and operate, and you get plenty of advanced options and integrations to play around with too.
+It's the smart light system that keeps on giving.

 We'll discuss specific models below, but the standard bulbs give off the equivalent of a 60W standard incandescent bulb at full brightness while drawing just 10W of power (thanks to LED), and Signify says they're guaranteed to last for 10 years at least.